 Research and clinical experience support EMDR’s effectiveness for:

-- Phobias — including performance anxiety, which I often use EMDR to treat with high-achieving clients before major presentations or high-stakes situations
+• Phobias — including performance anxiety, which I often use EMDR to treat with driven clients before major presentations or high-stakes situations

-Carlson et al. (2018) conducted a comprehensive meta-analysis demonstrating EMDR’s effectiveness across a wide range of presentations beyond single-incident PTSD — finding strong effect sizes for complex trauma presentations in particular.
+Carlson et al. (2018) conducted a comprehensive meta-analysis of 20 studies demonstrating EMDR’s effectiveness across a wide range of presentations, with effect sizes for complex trauma averaging d=1.08 beyond single-incident PTSD — finding strong effect sizes for complex trauma presentations in particular.

 EMDR for Driven Women: Processing While Performing